jpmcWorkers/jpmcWorkers.github.io/docs/issues.md

 # JWA: Issues

-Different job categories will have different motivations to join together and militate for change.
-For example, software developers might be paid well *compared to other professions,* but face long hours, high stress, unrealistic deadlines, and poor guidance.
-Meanwhile, lock-box employees might have consistent hours but low pay and a dirty environment.

 The RTO mandate of early 2025 brought us together, but here's an abstraction of what our members have brought up.

+## Top Issues -- Per Survey Metric (so far):

+* **RTO is bad for workers:** commute, noise, expense, caregiver needs, disability, neurodivergence, etc.
+* **Pay is not keeping up:** with cost of living, to say nothing of record profits.
+The math isn't mathing.

+**Note:** It's not our job to make a business case for our demands: *Of course* they'd cost money. *That's why the company tries to fight them.* But without workers, there *is* no business.
+We deserve a fair say in how profits get spent.
+Our power derives from our collective solidarity: They can't fire *everyone* if all -- or even most of us -- stand together.

 ## Universal Issues:

+* Working Conditions:
+	* Clean, Safe, Healthy Working Environment
+	* Well-defined procedures that actually work
+	* Regular, relevant, and effective training
+	* Fair treatment from management
+	* Reasonable accommodations for workers with special needs
+	* For remote-parking, will shuttles be available throughout the day for e.g. late arrivals / emergency departures?

 * Pay / Compensation:
 	* Fairness: Are fresh graduates making more than old hands?
 Are men making more than women for the same work?
 Am I paid much less than my peers?
 	* Transparency: How can we tell the answers to the questions above?
 	* Participation: The company keeps posting record annual **profits** over and over and over again.
 We did that.
 Record profits demand record pay!
 	* Get rid of that filthy arbitration clause in the employment contracts!

-* Working Conditions:
-	* Clean, Safe, Healthy Working Environment
-	* Well-defined procedures that actually work
-	* Regular, relevant, and effective training
-	* Fair treatment from management
-	* Reasonable accomodations for workers with special needs
-	* For remote-parking, will shuttles be available throughout the day for e.g. late arrivals / emergency departures?

 * Benefits
 	* Parking: Downtown, parking is an expensive challenge.
 At campuses, parking is not secure and often remote.